codeenigma/ce-contrib-tools/README.md

 ```

 # prepare_branch
-This takes two arguments, the name of the feature branch you want to create and the name of the remote to fetch branches from (defaults to `origin`).
+This takes three arguments, the name of the feature branch you want to create, the name of the remote to fetch branches from (defaults to `origin`) and the default branch to fork from (defaults to `1.x`).

 ## Usage
 * Go to the repo you want to work in